asu-cis-capstone/sogetiskills/Documents/Project Beach.md

 # Required Skills #
 Developers on this project will require the following skill set:

-	Any web development technology (ASP.NET and C# preferred but not required) T-SQL (Microsoft SQL Server preferred)
+	Any web development technology (ASP.NET and C# preferred, but not required) T-SQL (Microsoft SQL Server preferred)

 # Required Agreements #